syncfusion-content/asp.netwebforms-docs/aspnet/TreeView/Populate-Data.md

     {% endhighlight %}

-In the View page, assign the values for DataTextField, DataIdField, DataParentIdField, DataHasChildField.
+In the view page, assign the values for DataTextField, DataIdField, DataParentIdField, DataHasChildField.
 In DataSourceID field assign the ID of the existing ObjectDataSource

     {% highlight html %}